Review of the Glock Model 43 subcompact

 The Glock 43 is a subcompact option for everyday carry.
 These weapons are designed to minimize “printing” under a shirt or sticking above for deep concealment.
 The G43 provides a viable option for those who do not want to carry a full-size firearm all the time and are unwilling to deal with revolvers along with all the nuances that come with the wheel gun.

-Since the G43 falls into a similar category and as small (J-frame) revolvers.
-Our comparison weapon for this article will be the Smith and Wesson Model 36, in 38 SPL.
-This model, commonly known as the Chief’s Special, is a five-shot small-framed, concealable revolver that has been popular with concealed carriers since its introduction in the mid-1950s at the International Association of Chiefs of Police (IACP) convention.[5]
+Since the G43 falls into a similar category and is a small (J-frame) revolver.
+Our comparison weapon for this article will be the Smith & Wesson Model 36, chambered in .38, our SPL.
+This model, commonly known as the Chief’s Special, is a five-shot, small-framed, concealable revolver that has been popular with concealed carriers since its introduction in the mid-1950s at the International Association of Chiefs of Police (IACP) convention.[5]

-The manual of arms for the operation of the Glock 43 is identical to all other Glock Models, as is take down and disassembly.
-The one inherent danger to all Glock series of pistols is that one must pull the trigger prior to disassembly.
-This is a non-issue if one observes the standards ten commandants of firearm safety.
-However, this can be disastrous if inattention of carelessness creeps into one’s thought process when handling this firearm.
+The manual of arms for the operation of the Glock 43 is identical to all other Glock Models, as is take-down and disassembly.
+The one inherent danger to all Glock series pistols is that one must pull the trigger before disassembly.
+This is a non-issue if one observes the ten commandments of firearm safety.
+However, this can be disastrous if inattention or carelessness creeps into one’s thought process when handling this firearm.
 The Glock 43 is based on the same concept as its bigger brother, the Glock 26.
 The apparent difference is the magazine.
 The G26 will function with any larger 9 mm caliber magazines handling from 10 to 32 rounds.
-The Glock 43 significant difference is that it is a single stack semi-auto compared to the double stack of the Glock 26.
+The Glock 43's significant difference is that it is a single-stack semi-automatic pistol, compared to the double-stack design of the Glock 26.
 Both models are featured in 9x19 Parabellum, also known as standard 9mm.

-Since it can only accept a single stack magazine, this limits the capacity of the pistol to a six-round capacity.
-This gives a one round advantage over the small-framed revolvers (which we are using Smith & Wesson's Model 36 as our baseline comparison firearm, which features a five round capacity).
-However, the ability to carry spare magazines and easily swap them is a full advantage over most revolvers.
-In addition, revolvers tend to require dump pouches, speed strips, speed loaders, or some type of moon clip/speed loader to quickly reload the pistol.
+Since it can only accept a single-stack magazine, this limits the pistol's capacity to six rounds.
+This gives a one-round advantage over the small-framed revolvers (using Smith & Wesson's Model 36 as our baseline comparison firearm, which features a five-round capacity).
+However, the ability to carry spare magazines and easily swap them is a complete advantage over most revolvers.
+In addition, revolvers tend to require dump pouches, speed strips, speed loaders, or a moon clip and speed loader to reload the pistol quickly.

 The process of reloading a Glock 43 is the same as reloading larger pistols.
 This helps keep consistency with any larger handguns that one might have been trained with.
-It also make the motor skill memory reloading method used on most revolvers is more involved than the simple dropping of a magazine and inserting a new one.
-This simplifies learning of reloading skills to become proficient with the firearm.
+It also makes the motor skill memory reloading method used on most revolvers more involved than simply dropping a magazine and inserting a new one.
+This simplifies the learning process of reloading skills, enabling proficiency with the firearm.

 The grip angle of the Glock is the same as all other Glock models.
-So, individuals with large hands may find it difficult to get a solid grip.
+Therefore, individuals with large hands may struggle to maintain a solid grip.
 This means getting a high grip on the gun is harder to do without “slide bite”.
 This has been an issue with several handguns of this size, most notably the Walter PPK.
-The grip is sized so that roughly two fingers can fit.
+The grip is sized to accommodate roughly two fingers.
 This leads to an exceedingly small package but makes gripping difficult.
-These are addressed with the 43x (which we will get to later) and the ability to add the appropriate back strap to the pistol to fit your hand on Gen 4 and Gen 5 models.
+These are addressed with the 43x (which we will cover later) and the ability to add the appropriate backstrap to the pistol to fit your hand on Gen 4 and Gen 5 models.

 This brings us to the trigger.
-The Glock 43 features the standard 5 lb. trigger pull.
+The Glock 43 features a standard 5-pound trigger pull.
 This is common with the Glock series of pistols, but it is hugely better than the average 9 to 10 lb.
 The frame does not have a rail mounting made into the frame under the barrel.
-There isn't enough space for one to reliably fit anything under it and the addition of it brings the gun away from the deep concealment aspect of its design.
+There isn't enough space for one to reliably fit anything under it, and the addition of it compromises the gun's deep concealment aspect of its design.
 The 36 also does not feature a rail, but then most older model revolvers do not feature any rails.

 The overall length of the Glock 43 is 6.26 inches.
 This is the same size as the Model 36, which is about 6.3 inches.
-The heights are similar, with the 43 being 4.25 inches, including the magazine, while the 36 roughly 4.2 inches depending on the grips installed.
+The heights are similar, with the 43 measuring 4.25 inches, including the magazine, while the 36 is roughly 4.2 inches, depending on the grips installed.

-The barrels vary greatly, with the Gen 5 Glock Marksman Barrel coming in at 3.41 inches on the 43 and the 36's barrel being 1.875 inches.
+The barrels vary greatly, with the Gen 5 Glock Marksman Barrel measuring 3.41 inches on the 43 and the 36's barrel measuring 1.875 inches.
 This brings in an interesting factor.
-Since the barrel of the revolver is fixed, it will have a higher probability for consistent accuracy.
-This is because of the moving parts of most semi-automatics do not return to the same position with 100% accuracy.
+Since the barrel of the revolver is fixed, it will have a higher probability of consistent accuracy.
+This is because the moving parts of most semi-automatics do not return to the same position with 100% accuracy.
 The minute variance does make a difference.
 The fixed nature of the barrel also allows for contact shots to be made.

 This brings us to the sights.
-The 36 has rear sights that are basically a groove cut into the top of the frame.
-The easiest part to change on it is the front sight, but any other meaningful upgrade to the sighting system is extremely expensive, and some would say, unnecessary as the 36 is meant to be used at very close range.
+The 36 has rear sights that are a groove cut into the top of the frame.
+The easiest part to change on it is the front sight, but any other meaningful upgrade to the sighting system is costly, and some would say, unnecessary, as the 36 is meant to be used at very close range.

-The Glock 43, on the other hand, features three base sights from the factory.
+The Glock 43, on the other hand, features three factory-installed base sights.
 There is a polymer version of the standard “cup and ball” Glock sight, a steel version, and the Glock Night Sights with tritium inserts.
-The aftermarket will also be able to provide many different sights to suit the end user's preferences.
-These all can be easily swapped like most other Glock handguns.
+The aftermarket will also be able to provide a variety of sights to suit the end user's preferences.
+These can all be easily swapped, like most other Glock handguns.
 Each of the factory sights features a sight radius of 5.16 inches to 5.24 inches, depending on the model.
 The 36 has a roughly 4 5/8-inch sight radius.

 The longer radius allows for a better sight picture and better accuracy.
-This allows for the Glock 43 to be able to push beyond the “bad-breath” range of pistol usage that the small frame revolver shines in.
+This allows the Glock 43 to push beyond the “bad-breath” range of pistol usage that the small-frame revolver excels in.
 This allows for more versatility while aiding deep concealment.

 CONCLUSION ON THE GLOCK 43

 Is the Glock 43 a good option?
 Yes.
 It is lighter and smaller than most full-sized and compact handguns while providing the reloading and capacity benefits of a semi-automatic.
-Another factor to consider is that the remedial drills for getting the pistol back in action mirror the larger Glock series and are far are better than those for small, framed revolvers.
+Another factor to consider is that the remedial drills for getting the pistol back into action mirror the larger Glock series and are far superior to those for small, framed revolvers.

-While a properly maintained revolver is an exceptionally reliable tool, if there is something that goes wrong, it takes gunsmith level attention to fix anything on it, whether that be cylinder timing or opening the gun if it catastrophically jams.
-A semi-automatic generally just must have the magazine dropped, and the action run a few times to fix most of the problems it encounters.
-This makes it a better option if you are going to be carrying only one gun.
+While a properly maintained revolver is an exceptionally reliable tool, if something goes wrong, it requires gunsmith-level attention to fix, whether that be adjusting cylinder timing or opening the gun if it catastrophically jams.
+A semi-automatic generally must have the magazine dropped, and the action run a few times to fix most of the problems it encounters.
+This makes it a better option if you plan to carry only one gun.

-Other than its size and “shootability,” the G43 has the advantage of having basically the same manual of arms, disassembly, and trigger pull as most other pistols from this company.
-This means a shooter new to the G43 platform but familiar with any other Glock will have an exceedingly small learning curve to become proficient with this pistol.
+In addition to its size and “shootability,” the G43 has the advantage of having a manual of arms, disassembly, and trigger pull that are essentially the same as those of most other pistols from this company.
+This means a shooter new to the G43 platform but familiar with any other Glock will have an exceedingly slight learning curve to become proficient with this pistol.

 In closing, the G43 packs a decent amount of firepower in a subcompact package.
-Keep in mind the role of the G43 is to get you out of a bad situation and not to win a potentially drawn-out gunfight.
-This firearm is only there to buy time for you to get to a better weapon or escape while still being a viable tool.
-But they do not stack up to the performance of a full-sized handgun, which they are not supposed to meet.
+Keep in mind that the role of the G43 is to get you out of a bad situation and not to win a potentially drawn-out gunfight.
+This firearm is only intended to buy you time to acquire a better weapon or escape, while remaining a viable tool.
+However, they do not match the performance of a full-sized handgun, which they are not intended to surpass.
 Keep that in mind when selecting these pistols.
 As with any firearm designed for daily carry, there will always be tradeoffs in size, reliability, accuracy, felt recoil, and magazine capacity.
 The perfect handgun is the one that balances these tradeoffs the best for your specific application.
-Overall, if you are looking for a great carry pistol with an exceedingly small footprint when concealed, the G43 comes highly recommended.
+Overall, if you're looking for a great carry pistol with a tiny footprint when concealed, the G43 comes highly recommended.

 [1] (Gun Control Act of 1968, 935(d)(3)).